bakame-php/dice-roller/README.md

 The package comes bundle with:

-- the `Bakame\DiceRoller\Tracer\NullTracer` which keeps no info about tracing.
+- the `Bakame\DiceRoller\NullTracer` which keeps no info about tracing.
-- the `Bakame\DiceRoller\Tracer\MemoryTracer` which keeps the trace in a in-memory collection.
+- the `Bakame\DiceRoller\MemoryTracer` which keeps the trace in a in-memory collection.
-- the `Bakame\DiceRoller\Tracer\Psr3LogTracer` which sends the traces to a PSR-3 compliant logger.
+- the `Bakame\DiceRoller\Psr3LogTracer` which sends the traces to a PSR-3 compliant logger.

 ### Tracing using the MemoryTracer